entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 9. Dorsal lamina of premaxillae: present (0), absent (1).
 > Forey (1998), Clément (2005), Friedman & Coates (2006), Yabumoto (2008), Geng *et al.* (2009), Wendruff (2011), Wendruff & Wilson (2012), Dutel *et al.* (2012), Zhu *et al.* (2012), Graf (2012), Wen *et al.* (2013), Cavin *et al.* (2013), Cavin & Grădinaru (2014), Arratia & Schultze (2015), Gess & Coates (2015), Dutel *et al.* (2015), Cavin *et al.* (2017), Renesto & Stockar (2018), Toriño *et al.* (2021), Character 5.

+> - Not in 'early gnathostome phylogeny dataset'.
 > - Clement *et al.* (in review): "Forey (1998, char.
 5) coded for the presence or absence of the dorsal laminae of the premaxillae.
 It seems that some taxa were originally coded as "?" by Forey (1998) when the dorsal lamina was reduced (e.g., *Allenypterus*, *Lochmocercus*).
 The extent of the dorsal laminae is taken into consideration in our character 10."

 10. Dorsal lamina of premaxilla, completeness of: complete (0), invaginated (1), reduced (2). (ordered)
 > Forey (1991), character 10.

+> - Not in 'early gnathostome phylogeny dataset'.
 > - Clement *et al.* (in review): "The three character-states form a morphocline.
 Character 10 is linked with character 9."

 11. Dorsal lamina of premaxilla, perforation of: perforated by ethmoid commissure (0), not perforated by ethmoid commissure (1).
 > Cloutier (1991a), Cloutier (1991b), character 6.

+> - Not in 'early gnathostome phylogeny dataset'.
 > - Clement *et al.* (in review): "Character 11 is linked to character 9."

 12. Premaxilla ventral margin, shape of: arched (0), not arched (1).
 > Lu & Zhu (2009), character 19, modified.

+> - Not in 'early gnathostome phylogeny dataset'.
 > - Clement *et al.* (in review): "Lu & Zhu (2009, char.
 19) used the presence of anteriorly arched premaxilla (their "premaxillary") in order to address interrelationships among onychodontiforms and out-groups including *Diplocercides* and *Styloichthys*. *Diplocercides*, *Styloichthys* and *Psarolepis* were coded as having anteriorly arched premaxillae, whereas *Onychodus*, *Strunius* and *Bukkanodus* lack anteriorly arched premaxillae.
 However, the condition of the premaxillae is unknown in *Diplocercides kayseri* and *D. heiligenstockiensis*.
 In *Styloichthys* the premaxillae are unknown, but the zone of articulation of the premaxillae are preserved."

 13. Median rostral, number of: single median rostral or internasal (0), multiple median rostrals or internasals (1)